Slovakia 2022 "Important Fossils from Slovakia"

 a nominal value of €0.75, based on a proposal from the Institute of Earth Sciences of the

-The stamps set presentation occurred on September 9, 2022 in the Slovak National Museum (SNM) -
+The stamps set presentation occurred on September 9, 2022 at the Slovak National Museum (SNM) -

 Museum of the Culture of Croats in Slovakia, in Devínská Nová Ves

 (Devínska Nová Ves also known by its Hungarian and German names Dévényújfalu and Neudorf an der March is

 one of most famous paleontological sites in Slovakia.)

 In addition to representatives of the organizers from the Slovak Post, the Slovak Philatelists' Union,